TheGithubMafia/eddychn_77eca9b1-8165-4ced-8c70-1689a470452b/README.md

   <img src="assets/images/image7.gif" width="250" height="500"/>
 </div>

-Project developed with React Native, with the purpose of simulating a skateshop.
+A sample skating shop built on top of React Native

 Objective:
-- It's supposed to show all products sorted alphabetically or by price (asc).
+- Show all products sorted alphabetically or by price (asc).
-- It's supposed to show product details.
+- Show product details.
 - Add and remove products from shopping cart.
 - Simulate a purchase, adding products to "my purchases" list.
 - Remove products from "my purchases" list.